RobertDWhite/WhiteMatterTech/content/posts/encrypted-matrix-server/index.md

 ## What is a "Cloudflared" Tunnel?

-Cloudflared tunnel is a command-line tool developed by Cloudflare that provides a secure way to expose HTTP and HTTPS services running on a server to the Internet.
+A Cloudflared tunnel is a command-line tool developed by Cloudflare that provides a secure way to expose HTTP and HTTPS services running on a server to the Internet.
 Cloudflared tunnels work by creating a secure, encrypted tunnel between the server and Cloudflare's edge network, which acts as a reverse proxy for the service.

 With a Cloudflared tunnel, users can access a service on a private network using a public URL, without the need to expose the service directly to the Internet.
 This provides an added layer of security, as the service is only accessible through the encrypted tunnel, and not directly over the public Internet.